 There’s nothing quite as exciting — or terrifying! — as starting your own business.
 With so many unknowns ahead of you, one area that is worth your focus and attention is your elevator pitch as an entrepreneur.
-This short, yet effective speech should be your most stellar speech that you can give to promote your company, your expertise and your purpose within your industry.
+This short, yet effective speech should be the most stellar speech that you can give to promote your company, your expertise, and your purpose within your industry.

 The best way to visualize it is to picture your No. 1 dream mentor or investor who you admire.
 If you were stuck in an elevator with them and only had a hot second to get them on board with your company, what would you say?
 Though everyone will approach their entrepreneur-themed elevator speech differently, most include the following:

 - A brief history of your background.
 Don’t go overboard here!
 You want to keep it light while positioning yourself as a leader.

 - Your company and what they do, make or offer.
 Again, it’s better to air on the brief side than to give too many details.

 - How your brand is different.
 To break through the noise, you need to stand out — and this sentence is where you do it.
 Consider using data and/or accolades here.

 - Your goal with the conversation.
 Not all elevator pitches serve the same purpose: sometimes you’re hoping to bring on a new hire, and other times you’re attracting an investor or client.
 Regardless, the pitch should end with the proposed next steps.